 I am a contradiction.
-In my heart I am a minimalist who has chosen to work in a medium of adornment.
+In my heart I am a minimalist but I have chosen to work in a medium of adornment.
 My uncomplicated style of creating hand cut stones and using clean bezel settings lets me highlight the beautiful patterns and colors of the natural stones I choose.
 Simplicity of design meets the complexity of nature in my bold scale pieces.

-My proudest achievement has been my role as a Mom to four incredible humans for the past 36 years.
+My proudest achievement has been my role as a Mom to four incredible humans for the past 37 years.
 They are the single greatest thing to ever happen to me.
-And now I am Nana to five more incredible tiny humans all making my heart so happy.
+And now I am Nana to five more incredible tiny humans all making my heart so full and happy.

 Lapidary is the art of cutting gems.
 There are thousands of beautiful gems to be found and these minerals combine to make millions of unique and wonderful specimens.